[Updated May 2026]

 - Fiction to 6,000 words, plus poetry, CNF, reviews, and art

-- Submissions Jan-March and Sept-November; Check the Fiddlehead guidelines; simultaneous submissions okay
+- Submissions open through January (Canadians only) and Sept-November (anyone); Check the Fiddlehead guidelines; simultaneous submissions okay

 filling Station (Print magazine from Alberta, since 1993)

-- Experimental fiction to 10 pages, plus poetry, CNF, novel excerpts, and visual arts
+- Accepts: Experimental fiction to 10 pages, plus poetry, CNF, novel excerpts, and visual arts

 - Submissions year-round; check the filling Station guidelines for themes and openings; simultaneous okay